breadboard-ai/breadboard/packages/breadboard/README.md

     return say.as("hear").to(base.output());
 });
 ```
-This board simply takes a property called `say` from the input object and passes it, as a property called `hear`, to an output node.

 `board` instances can be invoked, which initiates a single run (equivalent to the `BoardRunner` using `runOnce(...)`).
 ```typescript